KippAD/html-css-project/README.md

 ## **Acknowledgments**
 I want to thank my fellow code institute students for all of the useful troubleshooting and support found on the slack.

-Also to my mentor Precious Ijegbe for his advice and guidance throughout the project.
+Also to my mentor Precious Ijegbe for his invaluable advice and guidance throughout the project.